 About the Center for Financial Policy

 The Center for Financial Policy leverages the Smith School’s world renowned faculty to lead research in a collaborative exchange of ideas and solutions on critical policy issues between business, government, and academia, while working to enhance and broaden the exposure of the next generation of business and government leaders to leading academics and practitioners in financial policy.
+For more on the center, please visit the CFP website.

 About the Monetary and Capital Markets (MCM) Department of the International Monetary Fund